lzmgl/removeINST/README.md

 # spleeter install
 sudo apt-get install spleeter
 ```
-If you use Raspberry Pi, you can't use some version. install modules with pip
+If you use Raspberry Pi, you can't use some version. install modules with requirements.txt
 ```
 pip install -r requirements.txt
 ```